Blue = Elaine Lewis

 EL: Miranda, let’s see one of those fresh water springs!

-EL: That settles it, we’re moving to Florida!
+EL: Alright, that settles it, we’re moving to Florida!
 Shana, get my hat!

 MC: I don’t care much for the ocean –it’s full of things that don’t want us there…sharks, jelly fish….
 Then there’s the stuff that we don’t want, like the “red tide” at the gulf coast – from the algae that proliferates on the surface of that ocean.
 It’s responsible for a lot of allergies.
 The ocean looks good, as long as you’ve got a respirator!

-EL: What do you do all day, Miranda?
+EL: Wow!
+I had no idea!
+What do you do all day, Miranda?

 MC: I’m a worker bee.
 I’m engaged in a variety of projects, most of which involve homeopathy.
 I’ve got my practice…I’m always working up cases, even after 25 years in practice I still spend one to four hours working up a new case.
 I’ve gone through many phases in my practice, thinking I might get better at some point….